thautwarm/MLStyle.jl/docs/syntax/when.md

 - otherwise do `Cc`

-As there is currently no pattern matching support for `if-else`, we cannot represent above logic literally in vallina Julia.
+As there is currently no pattern matching support for `if-else`, we cannot represent above logic literally in vanilla Julia.

 MLStyle provides this, with the following syntax: